locuslab/open-unlearning/docs/components.md

 ```

 > [!NOTE]
-Currently, we do not support loading models modified with LoRA and related variants.
-If you wish use such features, please create define and register model handlers for this logic in [`src/model`](../src/model) and provide the config info as discussed next.
+~~Currently, we do not support loading models modified with LoRA and related variants.
+If you wish use such features, please create define and register model handlers for this logic in [`src/model`](../src/model) and provide the config info as discussed next.~~

+**LoRA Support Added**: We now support LoRA (Low-Rank Adaptation) for efficient fine-tuning and unlearning.
+See [`src/model/lora.py`](../src/model/lora.py) for the implementation and [`community/methods/LoRA/`](../community/methods/LoRA/) for usage examples.

 ### Add to configs
 Model configurations contain details required to load the model+tokenizer such as paths, chat templating arguments, LoRA parameters etc. in [`configs/models`](../configs/models/).